elyyyse/Frontend-todo-app/README.md

 - This was my first project using the [content template element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) `<template>`
 - Learned some best practices for when to use `<img>` tags in my HTML versus when to set `background: url()` in my CSS
+- Figured out how to create a gradient border with border radius (possibly juice not worth the squeeze)

 ### Continued development